-Activities involved with forensics investigation include:
+Activities associated with forensics include:

-- Catalog all compromised devices
+- Inventory all encrypted devices

 - Parse Outlook web archives

-- Examine email attachments
+- Analyze email attachments

 - Separate any URLs embedded in email messages and determine if they are malicious